 Between archaeology and legend

-According to the narrative contained in the Book of Exodus in the Bible, the Tables of the Law contained the Ten Commandments God gave to Moses on Mount Sinai.
-Some scholars date the event around the year 1440 BC.
+According to the Book of Exodus, the Tables of the Law contained the Ten Commandments God gave to Moses on Mount Sinai.
+Some biblical scholars date the event around the year 1440 BC.

 Popular apocryphal legends circulating in North Africa and some regions of the Middle East attribute supernatural powers to the Tables and the Ark that contained them.
 It was around these legends that so many others were woven, including those telling of the Nazi obsession for occultism and relics that Hollywood would profit from, giving Indiana Jones his acclaimed first mission on the big screen.